This guide runs through 50 amazing gift ideas that you can buy for any drummer!

 Alternatively, a bass guitar could also be a great option.
 Drummers tend to lock in with the bass guitarists in bands to form the rhythm sections.

 In case you can’t tell the difference, regular guitars usually have 6 strings.
 Bass guitars usually have 4 strings and are lower sounding.
 However, sometimes bass guitars have 5 strings, or even 6 strings, particularly if the bass guitarist spends most of their time playing solos that don’t fit in musically with the group.
 I’m confusing matters, let’s keep moving.

-30. Or, help them bring out the polish in the ones they own!
+30. Help them bring out the polish in their cymbals

 They know their car is going to get dirty again in 10 minutes as they drive through that field of mud, but they’re still going to wash it.
 Respect.